YTread Logo

 this

-to say about the type of chicken used: "Our chicken was always fresh, refrigerated, but not frozen.
-It was supplied by a local poultry company and was already cut into pieces: leg, thigh, breast, AND wing.
-There was nothing really special about the chicken itself; the poultry supplier supplied many other restaurants with chicken, so it was really all chicken.
+Presumably, doing so would be a significant cost savings compared to fresh proteins.
+But according to several former employees in a Quora thread dedicated to how KFC's chicken is cooked, the restaurant is. commits to using fresh, quality ingredients.
+One former employee had this to say about what type of chicken was used: "Our chicken was always fresh; refrigerated, but not frozen.
+It was supplied by a local poultry company and was already cut into pieces: leg, thigh, breast, & wing.
+There was nothing really special about the chicken itself; The poultry supplier supplied chicken to many other restaurants, so it was really all chicken.

-It's also why marketing campaigns focus so much on the crunchy and crunchy sounds that their foods make.
+It's also why marketing campaigns focus so much on the crunchy sounds your foods make.
 Why are we like this?
-It's possible that our brains associate freshness with freshness, signaling to our ancestral foragers within that crispy chicken contains the kind of vitamins and nutrients our bodies need.
-So once again, go ahead and blame your ancestors for your weekly KFC run.
-They're not here to argue with you anyway.
+Our brains may associate crunchiness with freshness, signaling to our inner ancestral foragers that crispy chicken contains the type of vitamins and nutrients our bodies need.
+So once again, go ahead and blame your ancestors for your weekly KFC consumption.
+They're not there to argue with you anyway.
 Check out one of our newest videos right here!
-Plus, more Mashed videos on your favorite things are coming soon.
-Subscribe to our YouTube channel and activate the bell so you don't miss any.
+Plus, more Mashed videos about your favorite things will be coming soon.
+Subscribe to our YouTube channel and press the bell so you don't miss a single one.

 If you have any copyright issue, please Contact